Read time: 4 minutes

 - Other considerations

-Ambient lighting; uplifting music; whose voices your baby hears when they enter the world… think about the whole experience of this once-in-a-lifetime event and add as much detail as you want.
+- Ambient lighting, uplifting music, whose voices your baby hears when they enter the world… think about the whole experience and add as much detail as you want.

 Start preparing for your baby’s arrival now – download our printable birth plan template.